niamh-d/niamh-d/README.md

 📍 I am originally from Ireland 🇮🇪, but have been living in Estonia 🇪🇪 for many years.

-👩‍💻 I am a full-stack and front-end web developer with a particular interest in backend web development and software testing/ QA.
+👩‍💻 I am a full-stack web developer and QA automation engineer.

 🌐 My public socials are linked from [**my homepage**](https://niamhdoyle.dev/).